Billy Biviano, 5, Hillsborough (Millstone)

-This page was written by a friend of the Biviano family through the eyes of their oldest son Joey.
+This initial write up on this page was written by a friend of the Biviano family through the eyes of their oldest son Joey.
 Listening to Joey and allowing him to share how Billy's diagnosis impacts his life allows those who love him to provide the support he needs.

 My name is Joey and I am 7 years old.
 I live in Hillsborough (Millstone) with my mom and dad, along with my twin brothers Michael and Billy who are 15 months old.
 My parents waited a long time to give me a brother or sister, but instead of just one, I got two!
 They are growing so fast and are getting into everything.
 I just cannot wait until we can all go outside and play ball together.

 Michael is climbing, walking, and even saying words now.
 He reaches up for his cup, plays in his Jump-A-Roo, and even tries to steal my toys!
 When I tell him “No”, he gets really mad and starts to cry.
 But Billy is different.
 He used to like to sit up and try to say words and then one day, he just stopped.
 My parents took him to the eye doctor who gave him glasses, but that didn’t work.
 When Michael was walking at their first birthday, Billy just sat there smiling, not saying a word.
 I would call him by name and he would not turn around, while Michael would turn around right away.
 We know he can hear because when he was sleeping, he would hear the floor creak when I would walk by and he would wake up.
 My mom and dad took him back to the doctor.
 This time he had to go see a specialist called a Neurologist.
 This doctor did special tests on Billy’s brain.

 Then one day a couple of weeks before Thanksgiving, Billy had to go to Morristown Memorial for a really big test called an MRI.
 My mom and dad were worried because he had to be put to sleep.
 But the worst came when a whole bunch of doctors came in to the waiting room to tell my mom and dad they found something called a tumor.